 BMW prohibited publicly held companies from owning BMW dealerships representing (a) greater than 10% of all BMW income inside the U.S. Or (b) extra than 50% of BMW dealerships in a given metropolitan marketplace.
 Other producers may additionally impose different restrictions and conditions, which may additionally or might not be extra stringent.
 As a circumstance to granting their consent to acquisitions, some of the producers required extra regulations or conditions, consisting of prohibiting:

 1. Material changes in the Public or exceptional company transactions such as a merger, sale of a fabric amount of property or trade inside the Public’s board of administrators or control that might have a cloth destructive impact on the producer’s photograph or recognition or can be materially incompatible with the producer’s pastimes.

 2. The elimination of a dealership standard manager without the consent of the manufacturer.

 3. Dealing with every other logo without the manufacturing facility’s consent.

 If a client can not follow the restrictions of its framework settlement with the manufacturing facility, it’ll not be accepted.
-Consequently, if one intends to sell a dealership to a Public it’d be wise to know the necessities to of its framework settlement earlier than investing a substantial quantity of time and electricity into negotiating with the Public.
+Consequently, if one intends to sell a dealership to a Public, it’d be wise to know the necessities of its framework settlement earlier than investing a substantial quantity of time and electricity into negotiating with the Public.